 I started taking on as many data engineering tasks as possible in my projects, and during my personal development time, I tried to learn a lot about cloud technologies.
 After another year of work, I had learnt quite a lot about engineering already.
 However, I knew that there were still many aspects of the data engineering field that I knew little about because, as other data professionals may recognize, I did not get to experience every aspect in the projects that I was working on.
 Not wanting to get behind in my development, I slowly started to look for a new job.
 Coincidentally, a few weeks later, I got approached by Xomnia and after a few more weeks I signed my new contract!

-MLE Development Program’s structure and content
+Data and ML Engineering Program’s structure and content

 During the application process, applicants are able to express their wishes about what aspects of the data profession they would most like to develop themselves on and what kind of project they would like to work on.